 Posture Case Study

 Here the client performs a Pilates squat.
-A simple, functional movement, but the graph illustrates some of the many considerations that factor into the quality of the movement.
+A simple, functional movement, but the graph illustrates some of the many considerations that factor into the quality of movement.

 This is a precise approach favouring quality over quantity and concerned with the minutiae of movement, but clients should feel assured that we are careful to never insist on 'perfection', recognising that each body will have its own habits and idiosyncrasies that tell a story unique to the individual.
+As with any exercise, Pilates should work for you and not vice versa.

 Whether you would like to improve your posture or just want to move in a way which feels good, we are here to help.
 Learn more about Pilates here or drop us a message.

 Here the client performs a Pilates squat.
-A simple, functional movement, but the graph illustrates some of the many considerations that factor into the quality of the movement.
+A simple, functional movement, but the graph illustrates some of the many considerations that factor into the quality of movement.

 This is a precise approach favouring quality over quantity and concerned with the minutiae of movement, but clients should feel assured that we are careful to never insist on 'perfection', recognising that each body will have its own habits and idiosyncrasies that tell a story unique to the individual.
+As with any exercise, Pilates should work for you and not vice versa.

 Whether you would like to improve your posture or just want to move in a way which feels good, we are here to help.
 Learn more about Pilates here or drop us a message.